 - Constantly demand your attention, or demand to be comforted.

-It is important to remember that these reactions are completely normal and age appropriate.
+It is important to remember that these reactions are completely normal and age-appropriate.
 Your child is not trying to be difficult.
-They are simply trying to cope with their situation.
+They are simply trying to cope with their fear in the situation.

 That said, many children have a positive experience during their first dental visit.
-Your son or daughter might simply be curious about the new sights and sounds around them.
-He or she might feel comfortable around your new dentist, especially if that dentist is experienced at interacting with kids.
-Don’t assume going in that your kid will react negatively—children will naturally pick up on your anxiety, which could inadvertently make the situation worse.
+He or she might simply be curious about the new sights and sounds around them.
+They can feel comfortable around your new dentist, especially if that dentist is experienced at interacting with kids.
+It is best for parents not to assume that their kid will react negatively.
+Children will naturally pick up on your anxiety, which could inadvertently make the situation worse.

 Preparing Your Child—and Yourself—for the Visit